taosdata/TDengine/docs/en/14-reference/03-taos-sql/14-stream.md

     type_name [COMMENT 'string_value']
 ```

-The `subtable` clause defines the naming rules for the sub-tables created in stream processing.
+The `subtable` clause defines the naming rules for the subtables created in stream processing.
 For more details, see the **partition** section of stream processing.

 ```sql
 window_clause: {